sh1330/take-me-to-the-top/README.md

 ## Phase
 - Setup: Completed
 - Sprint 1: In progress
-  - currrently adding all of the classes needed
+  - adding all of the classes needed
+  - forming the main battle page, and wiring buttons and labels)